Nekina/my-arduino-projects/index.md

 <iframe width="1000" height="600" src="https://www.tinkercad.com/embed/hnWyz2fGR3u?editbtn=1" frameborder="20" marginwidth="0" marginheight="0" scrolling="no"></iframe>

-*Note: If you're planning to make this project in real life, ensure that the resistors have high enough resistance values to prevent overcurrent on the digital/analog pins (at most 20mA as specified)*
+*Note: If you're planning to assemble this project, ensure that the resistors have high enough resistance values to prevent overcurrent on the digital/analog pins (at most 20mA as specified)*
 <br><br>